ChrisHobday/FasterProjectMAppImage/README.md

 The AppImage will be located at Scripts/FasterProjectPlus-VERSION/Ishiiruka/build/FasterProjectPlus-VERSION.AppImage

+## Optional Linux configuration steps
+1) Run Scripts/AddGCAdapterRules.sh (if you don't already have the controller rules set on your system)
+2) Run Scripts/CreateFPMDesktopFile.sh (creates a desktop file to AppImage in the same directory)

+##### Note:
+Moving the AppImage after creating the desktop file will cause teh desktop file to no longer work

 ## Steps for running AppImage
 1) Make AppImage executable (chmod +x FasterProjectPlus-VERSION.AppImage)
 2) Launch AppImage (./FasterProjectPlus-VERSION.AppImage)